UPPMAX/R-python-julia-matlab-HPC/docs/R/isolatedR.rst

 .. keypoints::

-   - With a virtual environment you can tailor an environment with specific versions for Python and packages, not interfering with other installed python versions and packages.
+   - With a virtual environment you can tailor an environment with specific versions for R and packages, not interfering with other installed versions.
    - Make it for each project you have for reproducibility.
-   - There are different tools to create virtual environemnts.
    - UPPMAX has Conda as an alternative to ``renv``
-      - More details in the separated sessions!